hps/heartland-wp-ecommerce-plugin/readme.txt

 == Description ==

-This plugin provides a Global Payments Payment Systems Gatway addon to the WP eCommerce plugin using our Secure Submit card tokenization library.
+This plugin provides a Global Payments Payment Gatway addon to the WP eCommerce plugin using our Secure Submit card tokenization library.

 Features of Secure Submit: